 If you prepare properly and do your homework, buying using the modern method of auction can be an exciting experience.
 It could also save you around 10% of the market value of the property.
-With the average home in the England costing £268,000, that’s a saving of around £26,800.
+With the average home in the England costing £268,000, that could be a saving of around £26,800.

 You should treat an auction property purchase in the same way as you would when buying through an estate agent.
-Try to visit the property for a viewing and conduct due diligence on surveys and searches (or get your lawyers to do this on your behalf).
+Visit the property for a viewing, and remember to conduct due diligence before the auction.
+This means surveys and a full review of the legal pack and its searches.

-Once you have won a bid you are committed to buy, so make sure the property is what it seems and is what you want.
+Once you have won an auction, you are committed to buy, so make sure the property is what it seems and is what you want.

 If you're buying at auction, look up auction houses on our comparison tool to learn more about their process.